NguyenTJoseph/reading-notes/Javasript.md

-# Javasrcipt and Web Pages
+# Javascript and Web Pages
 ## Progressive Enhancement
 A popular way of building websites where you start with HTML then you add CSS then Javascript.
 Each layer of the website progressively enhancing the whole.
 ## Linking Javascript to HTML